Skip to Content

 You will find that table risers can be made from various materials, including wood, metal, glass, ceramic, and plastic.

-To create table risers, you can use a wooden slice, stacked plates, books, and cake plates.
+You can use a wooden slice, stacked plates, books, or cake plates to create table risers.

-We are building the table riser from new wood for today’s project.
-You can see all the materials and tools listed at the end of this post.
+For today’s project, we are building the table riser from new wood.
+The list of materials and tools is listed at the end of this post.

 How To Build The Wood Table Riser

 Begin by cutting your 4′ board down to 40″ long.
-Due to the width of the board, a table saw is the easiest method.
+Due to the board’s width, a table saw is the easiest method.
 However, if you are purchasing from Lowes Home Improvement or Home Depot, they will usually cut the board to size at the store.

 Attach Smaller Board

-Adding a second board to the farmhouse style riser, gives it added dimension and more character.
+Adding a second board to the farmhouse-style riser adds dimension and more character.

-It is easy to attach the board with wood glue.
-Begin by placing the smaller board in the exact center of the larger board and use a pencil to mark the placement.
-Then turn the board over and apply a very thin layer of glue over the surface of the backside.
-You don’t want the glue to seep out from under the top board because your stain will not adhere to the glue properly.
+Wood glue is easy to use to attach the board.
+Begin by placing the smaller board in the exact center of the larger board and using a pencil to mark the placement.
+Then, turn the board over and apply a very thin layer of glue over the surface of the backside.
+You don’t want the glue to seep out from under the topboard because your stain will not adhere to the glue properly.
 Should this occur, be sure to wipe away the excess glue quickly and thoroughly.

 Clamp and Wait Until Dry